+Lexmark's materiality efforts aim to identify societal and environmental issues that present risks or opportunities while taking into consideration the issues of most concern to our stakeholders.
 Our efforts are prioritized and balanced to maintain alignment with our vision and values.
-To be an effective organization, we must be able to focus efforts on those initiatives that are most relevant and actionable.
-Our citizenship prioritization begins by capturing a wide range of potential key subjects, and then considering more than 50 subjects relevant to our stakeholders with regard to corporate citizenship.
-This enables us to recognize and respect a highly diverse set of issues.
-From there we begin the process of focusing on the most relevant issues for Lexmark.
-Lexmark utilizes extensive qualitative and quantitative analyses to contribute to business judgments in making strategic and operational decisions for the company.
-We use pairwise comparison analysis in our research methodology to add clarity to our focus.
-Our material subjects are determined with this enhanced process.
+We focus our efforts on initiatives that are the most relevant, actionable, and impactful.

+Our Environmental, Social and Governance (ESG) prioritization began by methodically capturing a wide range of potential key subjects, and then considering more than 50 diverse subjects relevant to our stakeholders.
+From there we began the process of focusing on the most meaningful issues for Lexmark by utilizing extensive qualitative and quantitative analyses to contribute to making strategic and operational decisions for the company.
+We also used comparison analysis in our research methodology to add clarity to our focus.